AnyChart/docs.anychart.com/Basic_Charts_Types/3D_Charts.md

 ## Visualization

-3D charts have a much more interesting appearance than a 2d charts and it requires a bit more methods to control this unusual type of charts.
-This section describes several methods of tuning visual appearance of a 3d plot.
+3D charts have much more interesting appearance than 2d charts and have special methods to control visualization.
+This section describes methods of tuning visual appearance of a 3d plot.

 ### Angle

 As far as 3d implements observing chart from different angles, it is important to tune viewing angle.
 Use desirable angle as a parameter for {api:anychart.charts.Cartesian3d#zAngle}**.zAngle()**{api} method to adjust it.

 ```
-  var chart = anychart.bar3d();
+var chart = anychart.column3d();
-  chart.bar(data);
+chart.column(data);

-  // decrease default angle two times
+// change angle
 chart.zAngle(20);
 ```

 **Note**: {api:anychart.charts.Cartesian3d#zAngle}**.zAngle()**{api} range is limited and can't be less than 0 and greater than 90.